jhpyle/docassemble/_docs/config.md

 ## Sound file conversion

-If you have pacpl (the [Perl Audio Converter]) and/or ffmpeg installed on your system, you need to tell **docassemble** the name of the commands to use.
+If you have pacpl (the [Perl Audio Converter]) and/or avconv installed on your system, you need to tell **docassemble** the name of the commands to use.
+If the applications are not installed on your system, do not include these lines.

 {% highlight yaml %}
 pacpl: pacpl
+avconv: avconv
+{% endhighlight %}

+If you have ffmpeg instead of avconv, you can do:

+{% highlight yaml %}
-ffmpeg: ffmpeg
+avconv: ffmpeg
 {% endhighlight %}

 ## Facebook and Google login